teejee2008/aptik/MANUAL.md

 2. List of installed packages are filtered to **remove** the following:

-   * Kernel packages - `linux-headers*`, `linux-signed*`, `linux-tools*`
+   *  Kernel packages - `linux-headers*`, `linux-signed*`, `linux-tools*`, `linux-image*`
+   *  Library packages - `lib*` - These are usually dependencies for other software and will be installed automatically if needed.
+   *  Non-native (foreign) packages.
+For example,  `i386` packages on an `amd64` system.
+Can be included in list with option `--include-foreign`
+   *  Theme packages - `*-theme` are excluded if option `--exclude-themes` is specified
+   *  Icon theme packages - `*-icon-theme` are excluded if option `--exclude-icons` is specified
+   *  Font packages - `fonts-*` are excluded if option `--exclude-fonts` is specified
    *  Packages that were auto-installed as dependencies for other packages.
-      * Debian-based distros - Determined using `aptitude` and will be filtered out
+      * *Debian-based distros* - Determined using `aptitude` and will be filtered out
-      * Other distros - Cannot be determined and will not be filtered out
+      * *Other distros* - Cannot be determined and will not be filtered out
    *  Packages that are part of the Linux distribution base.
-      * Debian-based - Determined by reading `/var/log/installer/initial-status.gz` and will be filtered out.
+      * *Debian-based* - Determined by reading `/var/log/installer/initial-status.gz` and will be filtered out.
 Cannot be determined if this file is missing on the system.
-      * Other distros - Cannot be determined and will not be filtered out
+      * *Other distros* - Cannot be determined and will not be filtered out

 3. List of filtered packages are saved to `<basepath>/packages/selected.list`.
-This file can be edited to comment-out or remove lines for unwanted packages.
+This file can be further edited to comment-out or remove lines for unwanted packages.

 #### Restore